-At December 31, 2016, the Company had a 51% interest in the Dorothy-Dobie Lake property and the Kasagiminnis property, both located in the Pickle Lake Greenstone Belt.
-The Company also had a 100% interest in the Pickle Lake Gold property which comprises certain claims acquired in 2009.
+The Company holds a 51% interest in the Dorothy-Dobie Lake property and the Kasagiminnis property, both located in the Pickle Lake Greenstone Belt.
+The Company also has a 100% interest in the Pickle Lake Gold property which comprises certain claims acquired in 2009.

-On July 4, 2016, the Company entered into an agreement with White Metal Resources Corp. ("White Metal") whereby White Metal can acquire all of the Company's interest ("Earned Interest") in its above Pickle Lake Gold properties.
+In June 2016 (with amendment on February 2, 2017), the Company entered into an agreement with White Metal Resources Corp. ("White Metal") whereby White Metal can acquire all of the Company's interest ("Earned Interest") in its above Pickle Lake Gold properties.
 White Metal may exercise the option and acquire the Earned Interest by completing all of the following expenditures and cash payments:

-Notes to the Consolidated Financial Statements December 31, 2016 and 2015
+Notes to the Consolidated Financial Statements December 31, 2017 and 2016